opalj/opal/src/site/tutorial/FixedPointAnalyses.md

 ## Running the Analysis

-Finally it is time to try our analysis.
+Finally, it is time to try our analysis.
 To do so easily, we extend [ProjectAnalysisApplication](/library/api/SNAPSHOT/org/opalj/br/analyses/ProjectAnalysisApplication.html) which provides us with an implicit `main` method that parses parameters for us, most importantly the "-cp=<some path>" parameter that lets users specify the path to a project that they want to analyze.
 ```scala
 object ClassImmutabilityRunner extends ProjectAnalysisApplication {